Immortal Souls: Beginning

 In December 1991, Aki Särkioja (bass guitar, vocals) and Esa Särkioja (guitar) founded Immortal Souls.
-During the years 1992-1994 Immortal Souls recorded some demo tapes including a tape called Vision of Hell (1993).
-These demos have never been officially published.
-In 1994, the drummer Antti Nykyri joined the band.
-At the end of January 1995 the band recorded a demo tape called Immortal Souls, which included six songs.
-100 copies were made of the demo tape and it contained straightforward heavy metal with growl vocals.
-After the Immortal Souls demo, all of the band's album covers have had a wintry theme in the artwork.
+During the years 1992-1994 Immortal Souls recorded multiple unpublished demo tapes.
+Drummer Antti Nykyri joined the band in 1994.
+At the end of January 1995, the band recorded the six-song demo tape Immortal Souls, which featured the first appearance of the band's winter motifs, heavy metal style, and growled vocals.
 Nykyri left the band after one year due to other personal interests.